concord-consortium/tectonic-explorer/README.md

 Investigation showed that it can be related to the memory usage and the best workaround was to limit model quality.
 It can be done by setting `&divisions=15` URL parameter (default value is 32).
 It sets number of geodesic grid / sphere divisions.
-Larger value produce more precise simulation grid, but also greatly increase memory consumption.
+Larger values produce more precise simulation grid, but also greatly increase memory consumption.

 #### How to update screenshot when the change is expected and looks correct?